Skip to contents

 prcp annual 1959 1226.6316

-Anomalies are computed against a pre-warming reference period — 1951–1980, the three decades before climate change accelerated.
-This is the same base period Hansen et al. (2012) use to detect the emergence of 3-sigma summertime-temperature outliers globally.
-Saying a year is “+1.5 °C” means it was 1.5 °C warmer than the average year between 1951 and 1980.
+An anomaly is the difference between a year’s value and the average value over a reference period.
+Here the reference is 1951–1980 — the three decades before climate change accelerated, the same baseline Hansen et al. (2012) used to track global temperature outliers.
+Saying a year is “+1.5 °C” means it was 1.5 °C warmer than the average year in 1951–1980.

-The trend table that follows has two rows per variable.
-We compute trends from two different start years:
+The trend table shows two rows per variable, fit from two different start years:

 • 1951–present (75 years) — the long view.
-Captures the full magnitude of warming since the pre-warming reference.
+How much has the variable changed since the pre-warming reference?

-• 1981–present (45 years) — starts at the beginning of the World Meteorological Organization’s most recent 30-year “climate normal” (1981–2010).
-This is the reference period used in most published climate products, so it makes results easy to compare against Intergovernmental Panel on Climate Change reports and government climate summaries.
+• 1981–present (45 years) — the recent view.
+Starts at the beginning of the most recent WMO “climate normal” (1981–2010), the period used in IPCC reports, so the numbers are easy to compare against published summaries.

 bl_early <- cd::cd_baseline(ts, baseline_years = 1951:1980)